Camp Lejeune Water Contamination Lawsuits

 Call Our Camp Lejeune Justice Act Lawyers Today

 The Camp Lejeune Justice Act has passed Congress and was recently signed into law by President Biden.
 In doing so, potentially tens of thousands – or more – military veterans, their family members, and military contractors will be able to file claims against the federal government for exposing them to unsafe drinking water.
 The window to take action will only be two years once the act is signed, so you do not want to miss your opportunity.

 Act right now by calling (916) 520-6639 and speaking with a member of Kershaw Talley Barlow.
-We can help you understand your options under the Camp Lejeune Justice Act if you served, lived, or worked at United States Marine Corps Base Camp Lejeune in North Carolina for at least 30 days, [Add that the 30 days do not have to be sequential] and were later diagnosed with a severe illness or cancer.
+We can help you understand your options under the Camp Lejeune Justice Act if you served, lived, or worked at United States Marine Corps Base Camp Lejeune in North Carolina for at least 30 days (not necessarily sequential), and were later diagnosed with a severe illness or cancer.
 You could be compensated for your pain, suffering, and financial losses, but you must first file a claim.
 Let us be your legal guides and thank you for your service to our country.